They Shoot Horses, Don't They? (film): Box office

 The film was a box office success, grossing $12.6 million in the United States and Canada on a $4.86 million budget, generating theatrical rentals of $5.98 million, making it the 16th highest-grossing film of 1969.
 It grossed $28,000 in its opening week.

 Critical response

 The film was screened at the 1970 Cannes Film Festival, but was not entered into the main competition.
 In the United States, the film was applauded for portraying the Depression era.

 Roger Ebert gave the film four stars out of four and named it as one of the best American movies of the 1970s:

 They Shoot Horses, Don't They? is a masterful re-creation of the [dance] marathon era for audiences that are mostly unfamiliar with it.
 In addition to everything else it does, Horses holds our attention because it tells us something we didn't know about human nature and American society.
-It tells us a lot more than that, of course, but because it works on this fundamental level as well.
+It tells us a lot more than that, of course...because it works on this fundamental level as well.